 What then is involved in the management process of public relations?

-The management process of public relations involves; stakeholder or audience mapping, engagement and management, community relations management, media relations management, employee communications support, digital presence management, online and physical publications production, among other channels of information dissemination.
+The management process of public relations involves; stakeholder or audience mapping, engagement and management, community relations management, media relations management, employee communications support ( internal communications), digital presence management, online and physical publications production, among other channels of information dissemination.

 These activities once well-executed, culminate into a more accurate representation of your brand; institutional or personal.